artgolwebdev/LP07/DEPLOYMENT.md

-# 🚀 Deployment Guide - GitHub Pages
+# �� Deployment Guide - SAGE Tattoo Studio

-This guide will help you deploy your INK Studio landing page to GitHub Pages using the included GitHub Actions workflow.
+This guide will help you deploy the SAGE Tattoo Studio landing page to GitHub Pages.

 ## 📋 Prerequisites